 - If the item is placed on a movable unit (MU) that has a unique license plate assigned, scan or enter the MU label now.

-- If you need the system to assign a license plate, tap the selection box next to Auto Assign ID.
+- If you need the system to assign a license plate, tap the selection box next to Auto Assign ID, then select a Movable Unit Type.

 - If you are receiving multiple MUs under one line item, select Split Movable Unit to split each MU into individual line items.